 Prince opened the ceremony held in the Waldorf-Astoria Hotel in New York on March 15 with a performance of Let’s go Crazy, Sign O’ The Times and Kiss, to a very appreciative audience.
 When invited to take the stage by Alicia Keys, Prince said that he had “embarked on a journey more fascinating than I could ever imagine” but warned “a real friend and mentor is not on your payroll”.
 Other inductees at the 19th annual ceremony were today were George Harrison and ZZ Top.
 Enjoy your year Prince, you deserve it.

-This article is tagged: AwardsMore articles
+Find more articles tagged: AwardsMore articles